EDG Garage - Palo Alto, CA

-EDG too is located in a garage.
+EDG too is located in a garage, next to a storage room.
 It’s a bit larger than its more famous cousins, but it too is a special place.
 A place where dreams are formulated.
 A place where people join each other in compelling conversation in front of large white-board walls to envision their enterprises.
 To develop their blueprint for the future.
 A place where really smart people exchange ideas that are changing the world.
 In any industry.
 Hooking up with local visionaries and pioneers.
 Those who have already accomplished extraordinary things, and those that are just starting.
 They all share one thing: a passion for what’s possible.
 Possible, but not yet actualized.
-They gain strength from these exchanges and courage to take the steps necessary to bring about the aspirations for a better future.
+They gain strength from these exchanges and the courage to take the steps necessary to bring about the aspirations for a better future.

 There is a poster on one of the walls that we were given when we worked with HP.
 It's a photo of the original HP garage on Addison Street in Palo Alto and lists HP’s Rules of the Garage:

 * Work quickly, keep the tools unlocked, work whenever.

 * Know when to work alone and when to work together.
 Share – tools, ideas.
 Trust your colleagues.